zama-ai/concrete-ml/docs/user/howto/simple_example_torch.md

-# Compiling a Torch Model
+# Using Concrete ML with Torch

-**Concrete Numpy** allows you to compile a torch model to its FHE counterpart.
+**Concrete ML** allows you to compile a torch model to its FHE counterpart.

 A simple command can compile a torch model to its FHE counterpart.
-This process executes most of the concepts described in the documentation on [how to use quantization](use_quantization.md) and triggers the compilation to be able to run the model over homomorphically encrypted data.
+This process executes most of the concepts described in the documentation on [how to use quantization](../../dev/explanation/use_quantization.md) and triggers the compilation to be able to run the model over homomorphically encrypted data.

 ```python
 from torch import nn